nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Figure x.
 A screenshot showing the outcome of an `i-find` command

 #### 2.6 Resetting all ingredients' levels to zero : `i-reset-all`
-Resets all types of ingredients' levels to zero in tCheck.
+Resets the ingredients' levels of all ingredient types to zero.

 Format: `i-reset-all`